top of page

 A form of Low Intensity Laser Therapy which improves healing of post operative tissues.
 The light energy stimulates the metabolic processes, inducing tissue regeneration.

-Dentin Hypersensistivity
+Dentin hypersensistivity

 A condition which causes the inner (dentin) layer of tooth to become exposed.
 This condition can develop as a result of receding gums.
 Patients experience sharp pain due to pressure or hot/cold beverages.